oajose6073/Module-3.1/README.md

 - Using the import function.
 - Importing a text file to dictionary with delimiters.
 - Creating a csv file.
+- Importing csv file.
+- Using dictionaries and list.

 ## ATM-Simulator